A classic pace of life that's teeming with style.

 The picture-esque curb appeal and thriving, diverse small business scene.

-Carroll Gardens is uniformly charming, but no two blocks are the same.
+Carroll Gardens homes for sale are uniformly charming, but no two blocks are the same.
 Stylish local flavor abounds, from cobblers and sidewalk cafes to hip vintage outposts selling everything from dusty books to designer label clothing.

 When working with buyers, Evan helps his clients separate signal from noise in highly competitive markets.
 He believes the process of buying is best viewed as a study in efficiency and self-confidence.
 Well versed in emergent digital technologies and platforms, Evan leverages leading edge tools to ensure his clients are able to act with great vigor upon finding their ideal property.